microsoft/typechat.net/README.md

 ## TypeChat.Dialog
 (Early)
-TypeChat.Dialog demonstrates how TypeChat.Net can be used for strongly typed interactions with message passing Agents or Bots.
+TypeChat.Dialog demonstrates how TypeChat.NET may be used for strongly typed interactions with message passing Agents or Bots.
 These agents can include features such as built in interaction history.

 TypeChat.Dialog includes support for:
 * Agents, Agents with History